 - May show parenchymal opacification in the chest, depending on etiology

-This condition can occur in term or post-term infants, either in utero or more often with the first breath, thick and particulate meconium is aspirated into the lungs, resulting in:
+This condition can occur in term or post-term infants, either in utero or more often with the first breath.
+Thick, particulate meconium is aspirated into the lungs, resulting in:

-- Small airway obstruction and consequent → respiratory distress that presents within the first hour of birth
+- Small airway obstruction and consequent respiratory distress, presenting within the first hour of birth

-- Partial obstruction of some airways → may lead to pneumothorax or pneumomediastinum
+- Partial obstruction of some airways, which may lead to pneumothorax or pneumomediastinum

-- Patchy infiltrates coarse streaking of both lung fields
+- Patchy infiltrates with coarse streaking of both lung fields

 - Increase anteroposterior diameter

 - Flattening of the diaphragm

-It is the most common nasal malformation.
+This is the most common nasal malformation.
 It may be isolated or part of a dysmorphic syndrome.
-Suspect choanal atresia in who presents with cyclic cyanosis that is aggravated by feeding and relieved by crying.
+Infants with choanal atresia present with cyclic cyanosis that is aggravated by feeding and relieved by crying.

 Symptom severity depends on:

-- The ability of the infant to breathe through the mouth.
+- The infant’s ability to breathe through the mouth

-- Failure to pass a catheter through the nose 3 – 4 cm into the oropharynx is suggestive of the diagnosis.
+- Failure to pass a catheter through the nose 3 – 4 cm into the oropharynx indicates the diagnosis